codebeki/YouTube-demo/README.md

-# This is the YOUTUBE website demo for practice to a  beginner's using only HTML and CSS
+# This is a YOUTUBE website demo for practice to a  beginner's using only HTML and CSS